Spiel0r/orpheus/README.md

 # ORPHEUS - a simple streaming client

-the following instruction runs and is tested on a raspberry pi 4 the project requires mpd, mpc and nginx
+<p>The following instruction runs and is tested on a raspberry pi 4
+<br>The project requires mpd, mpc and nginx</p>

-The raspberry pi will play the audio signal from a public streaming url A simple status overview is indicated on a web site
+<p>The raspberry pi will play the audio signal from a public streaming url<br>
+A simple status overview is indicated on a web site</p>
 <br>
-Install Raspberry Pi OS using the Raspberry Pi Imager or Balena Etcher
+<p>Install Raspberry Pi OS using the Raspberry Pi Imager or Balena Etcher</p>

 Connect via ssh
 -> hardening the access via ssh-key is recommended